Abstract 2Abstract 7

 Decision intelligence enables two complementary modes of decision making.
 On the one hand, it augments human intelligence to help people make faster decisions with confidence.
 On the other hand, it can also automate routine decisions based on the analytical models and decision frameworks it provides.

 Part of the power of decision intelligence lies in the way it centralizes data sources and contextual information.
-In de-siloing data, decision intelligence enables users to understand the key connections that point to underlying patterns and relationships that may have previously been unknown or gone unseen.
-And it enables contextual intelligence by rendering the reasoning behind recommendations or insights transparent.
+In de-siloing data, decision intelligence enables users to understand the key connections that point to patterns and relationships that may have previously been unknown or gone unseen.
+And it enables contextual intelligence by making the reasoning behind recommendations or insights transparent.

 By creating this centralized, always up-to-date repository of decision-driving intelligence, it establishes a single source of truth that decision makers can rely on.